Towards Aligned Data Removal via Twin Machine Unlearning: Evaluation

-\textbf{Evaluation Metrics.} We assess the alignment quality of unlearning methods using two metrics.
-1) \emph{Accuracy on $D_f$ and $D_{test}$}: Ideally, the unlearned model is expected to achieve the same accuracy as the gold model.
+\textbf{Evaluation Metrics.} We assess the alignment quality of unlearning methods using three metrics: (1) \emph{Accuracy on $D_f$ and $D_{test}$}: Ideally, the unlearned model is expected to achieve the same accuracy as the gold model.
 Let $ACC_{D_f}$ and $ACC^g_{D_f}$ denote the accuracy of the unlearned model and the gold model on $D_f$.
-Thus, the differences between them, $\delta = |ACC_{D_f} - ACC^g_{D_f}|$, can be considered as the measure of alignment quality.
-Additionally, accuracy on $D_{test}$ is employed to assess whether the model accuracy is compromised after data removal.
-2) \emph{Activation Distance}: This metric calculates the average L2-distance between the activation values of the unlearned model and the gold model on $D_f$.
+Thus, the differences between them, $\Delta = |ACC_{D_f} - ACC^g_{D_f}|$, can be considered as the measure of alignment quality.
+Additionally, accuracy on $D_{test}$ is employed to assess whether the model accuracy is compromised after data forgetting.
+(2) \emph{Activation Distance}: This metric calculates the average L2-distance between the activation values of the unlearned model and the gold model on $D_f$.
 A smaller activation distance indicates a better alignment between two models.
+(3) \emph{Membership Inference Attack (MIA)}: MIA aims to determine whether a given sample was included in a model's training set.
+Consequently, if we have an ideal MIA, we can employ it to evaluate the success of data forgetting.
+The lower the success rate of the MIA, the more effective the data forgetting process.
+Thus, the attack success rate (ASR) is employed as a key evaluation metric for data forgetting effectiveness.
+Although a perfect MIA is unattainable, we utilize a state-of-the-art MIA approach~\cite{ye2022enhancedmia} in our evaluation.